anonaddy/anonaddy/README.md

 You will not be able to activate any of the above again until you resubscribe.

+#### **If I subscribe will Stripe see my real email address?**

+No, Stripe will instead be given an alias.
+This alias will only be created if Stripe sends an email to it, for example if your card payment fails or if your card has expired.

 #### **How do you prevent spammers?**

 The following is in place to help prevent spam: